 Magnetic Field Simulation

-Magnetic field simulation is an important tool for magnet makers and users.
-This article will explore how magnetic field simulation works and how it can help design and build better magnet systems.
+Magnetic field simulation is an important tool for magnet makers and users, especially when you need reliable magnetic field modeling to guide design decisions.
+This article will explore how magnetic field simulation works, how magnetic field simulation modeling is set up, and how it can help design and build better magnet systems.

 1. Understanding Magnetic Field Simulation